Special education in the United States: Least restrictive environment

-The least restrictive environment is defined as "educating students with disabilities to the maximum extent appropriate with students without disabilities.
+The least restrictive environment is defined as "educating students with disabilities to the maximum extent appropriate with students without disabilities".
 It specifies that transferring learners from the general education environment may occur only when the nature or severity of the student's disability precludes satisfactory instruction in general education classes, even with supplementary aids and services.

 The least restrictive environment (LRE) mandate requires that all students in special education be educated alongside their peers to the greatest extent possible while still providing FAPE.
 The LRE requirement is intended to prevent unnecessary segregation of students with disabilities and is based on Congress' finding students with disabilities tend to have more success when they remain with or have access to typical peers.
 More students with disabilities are being educated in regular education classrooms.
 Up to 95% of students with disabilities spend at least part of their day in regular education classrooms, and 64% of Special Education students spend their day in a regular classroom.[4]as of 2016.

-Although students should be educated in their LRE according to the law, there is something else we have to explore when it comes to a student's LRE.
-A student's behavior is key to the LRE.
+Although students should be educated in their LRE according to the law, a student's behavior is key to the LRE.
 If the behavior is not appropriate in that LRE, then it can be addressed with restrictions and (BIP) Behavior Intervention Plan.
 A Behavior Intervention Plan is a plan that is based on the results of a functional behavioral assessment (FBA) and, at minimum, includes a description of the problem behavior, global and specific hypothesis as to why the problem behavior occurs, and intervention strategies that include positive behavior supports and services to address the behavior.
-School Systems must allow one of the following persons to write and train teachers on the plan, before implementation in the classroom.
+School systems must allow one of the following persons to write and train teachers on the plan, before implementation in the classroom.
 This plan will have to be merged with the IEP to ensure a successful learning environment.